Icon (Close Menu)

 Molly Jane Layton

-The Rev. Molly Jane (MJ) Layton is priest-in-charge of St. John's Episcopal Church, Lattingtown in Locust Valley, NY.
+The Rev. Molly Jane (MJ) Layton is priest in charge of St. John’s Episcopal Church, Lattingtown, in Locust Valley, New York.
 Previous appointments include associate rector at the Parish of Calvary-St. George’s in Manhattan.
-Prior to ordination she taught classics and history.
+Before her ordination she taught classics and history.

 All Saints’ Day & the Unity of Christ’s Body